mozaloom/codecraft-pr-agent/README.md

 # PR Agent - MCP Server

-An intelligent MCP (Model Context Protocol) server that analyzes your git changes and suggests the best PR template for your pull requests.
+An intelligent MCP (Model Context Protocol) server that analyzes your git changes and suggests the best PR template for your pull requests using Google Gemini AI.

 ## What it does

 - **Analyzes your code changes** - Looks at git diffs to understand what you've modified
 - **Suggests PR templates** - Recommends the right template (bug fix, feature, docs, etc.)
 - **Smart matching** - Uses AI to match your changes with appropriate PR templates
+- **Gemini Integration** - Leverages Google Gemini AI for intelligent analysis and template generation

 ## Quick Start